Security for VPNs with IPsec Configuration Guide, Cisco IOS XE Release 3S

 Do not configure the shared keyword when using the tunnel mode ipsec ipv4 command for IPsec IPv4 mode.

-Information About IPsec Virtual Tunnel Interface
+Information About IPsec Virtual Tunnel Interfaces

-The following sections provide details about the IPsec VTI:
+The following sections provide details about the IPSec VTI:

 Benefits of Using IPsec Virtual Tunnel Interfaces